Adarma/SublimeLinter-contrib-dxl/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to the linter of [dxl][dxl].
 It will be used with files that have the “dxl” syntax.

+This plugin is for Windows operating systems only becuase the [dxl][dxl] linter is Windows only.

 ## Installation

 ### SublimeLinter 3 installation